 (August 21) Kant gives his pro loco Latin disputation [glossary], the so-called “Inaugural Dissertation,” on the occasion of accepting the chair of Logic and Metaphysics: On the Form and Principles of the Sensible and the Intelligible World [writings].

-(June 7) In a letter to Marcus Herz, Kant mentions that he is “now busy on a work which I call The Limits of Sensibility and of Reason” (AA 10:123), which he discusses further in his February 21 letter to Herz the following year (AA 10:129), noting that he is now “in a position to bring out a critique of pure reason that will deal with the nature of theoretical as well as practical knowledge” (AA 10:132).
+(June 7) In a letter to Marcus Herz, Kant mentions that he is “now busy on a work which I call The Limits of Sensibility and of Reason” (AA 10: 123), which he discusses further in his February 21 letter to Herz the following year (AA 10: 129), noted below.

 (July) Hamann publishes a German translation of the conclusion to David Hume’s A Treatise of Human Nature (1739-40) in the Königsbergsche Gelehrte und Politische Zeitungen.